These best practices are subject to change to meet new trends and the evolving needs of the Krieger School of Arts and Sciences.

 Edit the post publication date from “publish immediately” to the date the book was published to make sure it is published in the correct order.
 If you don’t see the book on the faculty member’s profile, make sure they have the box “display books” checked in their profile.

-Faculty bio pages to list the following: name, title, email address, phone number, and office location.
-Research interests should also be listed if applicable.
+Faculty maintain only one profile page, in their main department, though they can be listed on other sites in the directory.
 Faculty members can have their own website, hosted by themselves, JHU IT, or our office, either in addition to or in lieu of a faculty bio page.
 We provide tabs that highlight a faculty member’s biography, research, teaching, publications, and published books; along with two custom tabs.
 Due to the shared theme environment, the order of the tabs cannot be modified.

 To add a form to your website, submit a service request to have Gravity Forms, a WordPress plugin, installed.
 This will allow you to create, edit, and manage forms directly in WordPress.
 Please see additional advice on what type of forms you should create with Gravity on the plugins page.